 While many people enjoy cooking for themselves and others during the holidays, some might not be able to this Thanksgiving in Seattle.
-Fortunately, plenty of restaurants in the area will be open on Thanksgiving Day and serving up traditional and contemporary meals to locals and tourists alike.
+Fortunately, plenty of restaurants in the area will be open on Thanksgiving Day and during the parade and serving up traditional and contemporary meals to locals and tourists alike.

 Going out on Thanksgiving can mean a casual, affordable meal, or an extravagant, multi-course feast by candlelight.
 Whether you want your turkey, mashed potatoes, and a green bean casserole or an entirely vegan meal, Seattle's restaurants are diverse enough to accommodate any dietary needs and tastes—and there are many restaurants open on Thanksgiving.

 Unless you’re looking at very casual restaurants, always make sure to call ahead for reservations for Thanksgiving dinner since many restaurants book up days or weeks in advance.
 To make reservations, call restaurants directly or go through OpenTable.com.
-This year, Thanksgiving is on November 22, 2018, so be sure to book your table before November 10 so you don't miss out on a holiday feast with your family.
+This year, Thanksgiving is on November 29, 2019.

 Address709 N 35th St, Seattle, WA 98103-8802, USA